Restless Legs Exercises

 One thing you should definitely consider doing is taking a warm – but not hot – bath or shower before bedtime.
 This will help you to relax a lot and put you in the mood for sleep.
 Warm and cold compresses on legs can also help a lot.
 The sensations caused by the different temperatures of the compress will stimulate and distract muscles away from the sensations associated with RLS.

 Cutting out caffeine – whether it be caffeinated drinks like coffee and soda, chocolate, or other sources of caffeine – can help you to sleep at night.
 Caffeine stimulates your brain and body and makes it much more difficult to sleep.
 It might not help much with severe RLS symptoms but it’s a good place to start if you have low-to-mild-level symptoms.
-It could make all the difference in the world.
+It could make a difference.